 - (iii) those Divisional Councillors or Branch Councillor, as applicable, who are not retiring at the end of that calendar year; and - (iv) those persons who have been elected during that year as new Divisional Councillors or Branch Councillors, as applicable, for terms commencing on 1 January in the following calendar year. - (b) Each person so elected as Divisional President or Divisional Deputy President pursuant to By-Law 8.10(a) shall hold office for a term of 1 year commencing on 1 January of the following calendar year and ending on 31 December in that following calendar year.
-Prior to 31 December in that following calendar year, the term of each such Divisional President or Divisional Deputy President may be extended for a further 1 year term by election of the Divisional Council, provided that the Divisional President or Divisional Deputy President (as the case may be) is either: - (i) not required to retire from office as a Divisional Councillor pursuant to Article 66(a) of the Constitution on 31 December of that following calendar year; or but each Divisional President can only hold office for a maximum of 2 consecutive years and each Divisional Deputy President can only hold office for a maximum of 4 consecutive years.
+Prior to 31 December in that following calendar year, the term of each such Divisional President or Divisional Deputy President may be extended for a further 1 year term by election of the Divisional Council, provided that the Divisional President or Divisional Deputy President (as the case may be) is either: - (i) not required to retire from office as a Divisional Councillor pursuant to Article 66(a) of the Constitution on 31 December of that following calendar year; or - (ii) required to retire from office as a Divisional Councillor pursuant to Article 66(a) on 31 December of that following calendar year but has been reappointed as a Divisional Councillor in accordance with the Constitution, but each Divisional President can only hold office for a maximum of 2 consecutive years and each Divisional Deputy President can only hold office for a maximum of 4 consecutive years.